jricoiii/jricoiii/content/courses/stat159/learning-objectives.md

 ---

 ## My Learning Objectives
-1. Apply statistical concepts to evaluate claims based on statistic that you will encounter.
+1. Apply statistical concepts to evaluate claims that you will encounter in your lifetime.
-2. Develop tools necessary to conduct a statistical investigation.
+2. Develop skills necessary to conduct a statistical investigation.
-3. Develop articulation and presentation skills to communicate your findings form statistical investigations.
+3. Develop communication skills to share your findings from your statistical investigations.

 ## Official Course Learning Objectives
 1. Distinguish among different scales of measurement and their implications;